grantgrady/Homework9/README.md

 1. **Debugging Help**: When I encountered the keyboard input issue, I asked the AI to help debug why `kb.pressing()` wasn't working.
 The AI suggested adding console logs and eventually helped me implement manual keyboard listeners as a solution.

-2. **Code Structure Guidance**: I asked for help organizing the code to meet the assignment requirements, ensuring all features were properly implemented and commented.

-3. **Error Resolution**: When I got errors like "sprite.immovable is deprecated", the AI helped update the syntax to use `collider = 'static'` instead, which is correct for p5.play v3.
+2. **Error Resolution**: When I got errors like "sprite.immovable is deprecated", the AI helped update the syntax to use `collider = 'static'` instead, which is correct for p5.play v3.

-4. **Animation Implementation**: I requested assistance in creating programmatic animations without external images, and the AI provided the frame creation logic using p5.Graphics objects.
+3. **Animation Implementation**: I requested assistance in creating programmatic animations without external images, and the AI provided the frame creation logic using p5.Graphics objects.

 **How I see others using Gen AI**:
 - **Learning Tool**: New developers can use AI to explain concepts and provide examples